refl9630/korobeiniki/README.md

 Features:
 - 10 difficulty levels;
 - adaptable layout for landscape and portrait with automatic resizing;
-- support for keyboard, mouse and touch/slide controls;
+- support for keyboard, mouse, and touch controls;
 - smooth fast rendering on native HTML elements;
 - features held pieces system, scoring system, soft and hard drops, t-spinning, difficulty select, and pausing;
 - local storage of highscores;